spacetelescope/jwst-pipeline-notebooks/README.md

     jupyter notebook

 We recommend setting up a new environment for each notebook to ensure that there are no conflicting dependencies.

+## Citation

+If you use these notebooks in your work, please cite this repository using https://doi.org/10.5281/zenodo.15060584

 ## Help